wplandingkit/docs/wplk_domain.md

 Be mindful that the most performant option is to use the post ID.
 Using the host name resorts to searching for the underlying domain post by title.

+### Domains in the trash do not exist

+If a domain post has been sent to the trash, it is considered non-existent and cannot be retrieved using this method.

 ## Managing URL mappings